maxgreive/brand-forestry/projects/brandhalle-utopia-stadt-nordbahntrasse-wuppertal.md

 We created the largest mural in the region Bergisches Land on an area of ​​140 m x 7 m.
 To be marveled at the Mirker train station on the Nordbahn route in Wuppertal.
 This wall design was created over several weeks and was initiated by the BRAND team itself.

-Thanks for the support from: Kulturbüro Wuppertal, ASW, Bauwatch, Vivica Mittelsten-Scheid, Knipex, Jackstädt Foundation, Spielhoff equipment rental and Utopia Stadt
+Thanks for the support from: Kulturbüro Wuppertal, ASW, Bauwatch, Vivica Mittelsten-Scheid, Knipex, Jackstädt Foundation, Spielhoff Equipment Rental and Utopia Stadt